Previous

 • The College will calculate residual income by deducting, from their gross income, £1,130 for each child aged under 19 residing in the same household

-I am a student aged 16-18 and am a Care Leaver or am living in Foster Care
+I am a student aged 16-19 inclusive and am an unaccompanied asylum seeker or am living in Foster Care or am a care leaver

 • You will not be financially assessed but will need to provide a letter from your social worker or leaving care advisor to confirm your status

-I am a student aged 16-18 and one of the following applied to me in my own right
+I am a student aged 16-18 and one of the following financial situations applies to me in my own right

 • Income Support or Universal Credit